 Did you know that there are a ton of crowdfunding platforms out there?
 The big-name ones, of course, will always be the most popular, but we also want to introduce you to a couple of smaller ones that might be more appropriate for movie fundraising.

-Here’s our top four crowdfunding platforms that we recommend you use for your film.
+Here’s our top crowdfunding platforms that we recommend for film makers.

 This is a great place to start if you’re running your first crowdfunding campaign, because it’s easy to use, trustworthy, and everyone knows what it is.
 The drawback: if you don’t hit your goal, you don’t get any of the money you raised.